sscdotopen/recoreco/README.md

 194996130 cooccurrences observed, 34015ms training time, 292365 items rescored
 Writing indicators...
 ```
 The file `artists.json` now contains the results of the computation.
-Let's have a look at some artist recommendations using [jq](https://stedolan.github.io/jq/).
+Let's have a look at some artist recommendations using the JSON processor [jq](https://stedolan.github.io/jq/).

 Who is strongly associated with _Michael Jackson_?